PrestaShop/open-source/content/maintainers-guide/processes/reviewing-pull-requests.md

 * Version branch merges
 * Changes that have no functional impact (e.g. code comments), cannot be manually verified, or are verified by automated tests.
+* Highly technical changes or changes without user-facing behavior, which may be validated by the maintainer team.

 The Pull Request can proceed to merge once the QA verification is successful.